OSEA Job Announcement: Program Assistant for 2013 Summer Field School

 As part of its outreach and community exchange, OSEA created SELT – The School of Experimental Language Training.
 SELT offers an 8 credit course for students to gain hands-on interactive experience teaching English as a second language to different age groups in a Maya community of Yucatán.
 Please visit the osea website for more information www.osea-cite.org

 Please send a current vita, three letters of recommendation, and a cover letter explaining your interest in and qualifications for the position, including discussion of any relevant experiences and how this position fits into your larger professional goals and personal agenda.
 If available please send any relevant publications, research prospectus/proposals, drafts of thesis/dissertation chapters, or other audio/visual products or documentation that demonstrates your experience, expertise or qualifications.
 Materials that must be returned will be at the cost of the applicant and should be sent with instructions for such.
-Follow up interviews will be scheduled and conducted via skype video call or in person at the AAA meetings in New Orleans.
+Follow up interviews will be scheduled and conducted via skype video.
 Please send hard copies to Quetzil Castañeda, 2244 Martha Street, Bloomington IN 47408.
 In addition, an electronic version of your cover letter and vita can be sent to firstname.lastname@example.org